Peter Hinds: Playing career

 Hinds was born in Saint Peter, Barbados and moved to England in his youth.
 After a stint in the British Army he played non-League football as a striker for Enfield and Bishop Auckland.
 Next, Hinds joined Japan Soccer League team Fujita Kogyo.
 In 1989, he moved to Scottish League Premier Division club Dundee United where he scored twice in 18 appearances.

 In 1990 Hinds moved to C.S.
 Marítimo of the Portuguese Divisão I, where his first season saw him finish as the club's top scorer with 10 goals in 30 games.
 The following season wasn't as prolific, with Hinds managing to notch up only four goals in 26 appearances.
 In 1992, he moved to Divisão I rivals Gil Vicente, but again, Hinds wasn't able to repeat his form of two seasons past.
 He scored just three goals in 19 appearances.

-Hinds soon disappeared from the top level and has most recently been playing in the lower leagues of Northern Ireland, for PSNI from 2001—2003, Brantwood (2003—2005) and Knockbreda (2006—2007), prior to joining 1st Bangor Old Boys.
+Hinds soon disappeared from the top level and has most recently been playing in the lower leagues of Northern Ireland, for PSNI from 2001 to 2003, Brantwood (2003–2005) and Knockbreda (2006–2007), prior to joining 1st Bangor Old Boys.

 Now plays for Brentwood in the Down Area League.
 Whoem Brentwood are the current Champions.